NullRefExcep/yii2-core/README.md

 ###Modules system

-This module provide basic tools for creating system of modules.
+This module provides basic tools for creating system of modules.

 Available modules: